nbarc888/504-Assignment-1-/README.md

 #### Step 1

+Go to https://azure.microsoft.com/en-us/.
+Click Sign in to Log in or create a new account.

 #### Step 2

+Under Azure services click Virtual Machines to go to the Virtual Machine page.

 #### Step 3

+When in the Virtual Machine page click create to start creating a new  virtual machine.
+Drop down menu will appear giving multiple options for machine types.
+Click on Virtual machine.

 #### Step 4

+Add in project details such as subscription and resource group.
+You can chose to create a new resource group.

+Then add in instance details such as machine name.

 #### Step 5

+For selecting region, select the closest region to your location.
+The for zone options keep self-selected zone and select your availability zone.
+Please note: you are now able to select multiple zones however this will create one VM per zone.

 #### Step 6

+For Security type, click the drop down menu to select your preferred security type for your virtual machine.

 #### Step 7

+For Image, please select your operating system for your VM and VM architecture.
+You may proceed to select size for your VM size in the drop down menu.
+Please note: Size varies depending on machine settings and cpu count.

+For the purpose of this example, we will be selecting Ubuntu Server 24.04 LTS x64 Gen2 with a 1vcpu, 0.5 GiB memory.

+#### Step 8

+#### Step 9